000Daniel/Shape-Cast/index.md

 query.Exclude = new Godot.Collections.Array<Rid> { ignoreThis.GetRid() };
 ```
 *The exceptions array can contain objects or RIDs.* <br>
-*Note: the ‘GetRid()’ method only works in classes that inherit from CharacterBody3D, StaticBody3D and more.* <br>
+*Note: the ‘GetRid()’ method only works in classes that inherit from CharacterBody3D, StaticBody3D and such.* <br>

 <br>

 ### Collision Mask
-In some cases using the Exception property could become inconvenient when excluding a lot of objects, so instead we can use a collision mask. <br>
+In some cases using the Exception property could become inconvenient when excluding a lot of objects, <br>
+so instead we can use a collision mask. <br>
 In this example the query will only detect objects in Layer 1:
 ```cs
 query.CollisionMask = 1;